 Creating a return to work program: the essentials

 Summers stresses that the most important part of a good return to work program is preparedness.
 Review the job descriptions of your employees before a potential incident in the workplace.
 Identify how roles can be modified.
 Discuss temporary positions for those that can’t.
+Then, create a transitional duty policy outlining your general return to work process and have all employees sign it.

 Making sure an injured worker gets a timely and effective placement after an injury is extremely important.
 “There is a three-day golden opportunity available to all [Missouri] employers to get their injured workers back in place, back into some kind of modified duty position,” Summers explained.
 “If an employer can return an employee to work within three days, then it might be the case that workers compensation claims will remain medical-only.
 And if it stays medical-only, the employer just received a huge benefit towards their experience modifier.”